xaviero98-stack/Kubernetes/README.md

 ![Kubernetes architecture](k8s-dgram.png)

-And the base network and conections upon which the kubernetes cluster is set up.
+And the base network of devices upon which the kubernetes cluster is set up.

 ![Kubernetes architecture](homelab.png)